Basque militants ETA have put some arms beyond use say monitors

 | BILBAO, Spain

-BILBAO, Spain Armed Basque separatist group ETA has put some of its arsenal of guns and explosives beyond use, an international group monitoring a ceasefire said on Friday, but it was unclear how much of the weapons stockpile had been scrapped.
+BILBAO, Spain Armed Basque separatist group ETA has put some of its arsenal of guns and explosives beyond use, an international group monitoring the militants' ceasefire said on Friday, but it was unclear how much of its weapons stockpile had been scrapped.

-The move by the Basque group is similar to the decommissioning process in Northern Ireland, where nationalist and pro-British paramilitaries disposed of their weapons in front of independent witnesses as part of a peace deal.
+The move by the Basque group mirrors the decommissioning process in Northern Ireland, where nationalist and pro-British paramilitaries disposed of their weapons in front of independent witnesses as part of a peace deal ending decades of violence.

-"We believe this is a credible and significant step," said Manikkalingam in a short statement.
+"We believe this is a credible and significant step," said Manikkalingam, who did not take questions after making a short statement.

 In 2012, ETA said it wanted talks with the Spanish and French governments to negotiate a definitive end to military operations and a handover of its arms.